BrandonFirmstone/portfolio1/README.md

 - FontAwesome allows for the use of icons throughout the website, including the menu icon.
 - Wallpaperaccess.com was used for a placeholder image of the sky
 - Placeholder images are from placeimg.com
+- https://www.markdownguide.org/cheat-sheet/ Helped with producing this document
+- https://stackoverflow.com/questions/33661263/footer-pops-up-halfway-up-page/33661595 helped with issues regarding the position of the footer
+- https://codepen.io/raubaca/pen/PZzpVe Helped with researching the possibility of a responsive drop down menu under the burger button
+- https://www.w3docs.com/snippets/css/how-to-set-the-size-of-a-checkbox-with-html-and-css.html helped with responsivity regarding the checkbox on the about page
+- Using Google Fonts for the site's Logo.
+Specifically the Grand Hotel font.